iptizer/ripeAtlas-ELK-analysis/README.md

 Warning:

-* By default the create virtual machine takes 12G of RAM and 4 cores
+* By default the create virtual machine takes 8G of RAM and 4 cores
-* By default the virtual machine takes up 40G
+* By default the virtual machine takes up 40G disk space
-* By default a ~1.2G file will be downloaded while running

 # Quickstart

+Enter the following commands in your terminal.
+After a few minutes a browser should pop up with kibana running.

 ```
 git clone https://github.com/iptizer/ripeAtlas-ELK-analysis.git